 Candidates generally answered the requirements very well.
 Pass rates and average marks reflect this.
 It is assumed that candidates are benefiting from professional tutoring on how best to complete the exam.
+Tutor firms are to be congratulated for their contribution in preparing candidates for the exam.

 Candidates were almost universally good at writing their answers in a way that made it clear what their personal involvement was in each situation, which is a necessary requirement to pass.
-It is, however, worth reemphasising the importance of this.
-If a candidate is not crystal clear what they did in each situation, they will not score very high marks.
+It is, however, worth re-emphasising the importance of this.
+If a candidate is not crystal clear what they did in each situation, they will not score good marks.
 Describing what "the firm" or "the team" did is not what is required in this exam.
 This is an examination of each candidate's experience - therefore, it is essential that this is what is described in the answers.

 Selecting a good situation for each answer is also a necessary (but not sufficient) requirement.
-A minority of candidates lost a lot of marks, at this session, by describing generic rather than specific situations for some of their answers.
-Describing what "the firm tends to do" or what "their general approach is" will not satisfy the requirement to describe a situation.
+Describing what "the firm tends to do" or what "their general approach is" will not satisfy the requirement to describe a situation, and will necessarily adversely affect candidates' marks.

 There was generally a good standard of English and grammar used.
-Marks are available for well-presented answers.
-Therefore, candidates are advised to have their submissions independently proofread before they are submitted for assessment.
+Ten marks are available for wellpresented answers.
+Therefore, candidates are advised to have their submissions independently proof read before they are submitted for assessment.
+At this session a small number of candidates made a basic error in leaving 'track changes' in their submissions - including review comments.
+This adversely impacted these candidates' format and language scores, significantly.